dmkhang1101/dmkhang1101/README.md

 ### 🔭 Experience

-* **Google (Current):** Architecting a Multi-Agent System leveraging internal frameworks and Gemini 3.5 to automate the triaging and root-cause analysis of internal bugs[cite: 1].
+* **Google (Current):** Architecting a Multi-Agent System leveraging internal frameworks and Gemini 3.5 to automate the triaging and root-cause analysis of internal bugs.
 Building data-synthesis pipelines across codebases and experiment datasets to isolate culprit builds and cut response times by 50%.
 * **GeoComply:** Designed an AI-powered Multi-Agent System with custom MCP servers leveraging DSPy and Vertex AI to automate fraud reasoning.
 Optimized data layers with Databricks Lakebase to reduce data validation runtime by 50% and agent SQL retrieval latency by 80%.
 * **Omnipractice:** Developed a Google ADK-powered AI billing agent with custom MCP servers and Mem0 memory to process Mongo Change Streams and automate healthcare clearinghouse workflows.